shaunday/ToDos/README.md

     - The UI reflects task state changes instantly, including lock status, completion, and updates from other users.
   - **User Connection Management:**
     - The client maintains a persistent connection to the server via SignalR, with connection state reflected in the UI.
-    - User identity and presence are managed using JWT tokens (mocked in dev mode), and the connection ID is used to track and manage user sessions.
+    - User identity and presence are managed using JWT tokens (mocked in dev mode), and <u>the connection ID is used to track and manage user sessions</u>.
     - On disconnect or exit, the client ensures that any held task locks are released (unlock on exit), and the UI updates to reflect connection status.
   - **Offline/Mock Support:**
     - Can use a mock task sync client for offline scenarios or testing.
     - Includes a queue for offline operation and persistence, ensuring actions are reliably sent to the server when reconnected.
     - UI state persistence for user experience.
+- **Orchestrator (Todos.Client.Orchestrator):**
+  - Acts as a controller for launching and managing multiple simulated client instances.
+  - Coordinates actions across clients to simulate real-world usage, concurrency, and edge cases.
+  - Essential for stress-testing, scenario automation, and demonstrating system robustness under load.
   - **Multi-Instance & Multi-User Support:**
     - The system supports running multiple instances for the same user as well as for different users, all kept in sync in real time.